 Challenge #7: Feeling guilty, incompetent, or unprepared to breastfeed.

 If breastfeeding is difficult at first, that’s because it is difficult!
-If you’re a first-time mom, or even a second, third, or fourth-time mom, you’re allowed to cut yourself some slack when things don’t go as expected, and they inevitably won’t go as expected (because, well, that’s life).
+If you’re a first-time mom, or even a second, third, or fourth-time mom, you’re allowed to cut yourself some slack when things don’t go as expected.
 Consider making a promise to yourself that you’ll never give up on a bad day.
 It’s okay to try breastfeeding, and then reassess how you feel in a couple of days or weeks.
-Most importantly, be prepared to try different things to make you and Baby as comfortable as possible while you learn the tricks of the breastfeeding trade.
+Most importantly, be prepared to seek help and try different things to make you and Baby as comfortable as possible while you learn the tricks of the breastfeeding trade.

 Sources